-A crime scene was found but no suspect.
+A crime scene was found, but initially there was no suspect.
 However, police had extensive information about Magnotta's motives.

 Because of his horrifying past as an online animal abuser, volunteers from the internet had been scrutinizing and trying to catch him for years.

-They'd made a group to examine the videos for the slightest clues, all to try and catch the source of this remorseless, disturbing violence.
+They'd made a group to examine the videos for the slightest clues, all to try and catch the man behind the violence.

-Although nobody has been able to talk to him in years, the Toronto Sun was able to gain access to some letters that he's written, as well as some photos of him.
+Although Magnotta remains in a maximum security prison in Quebec, in 2018 the Toronto Sun was able to gain access to some letters that he'd written, as well as some photos of him.

-From the sound of things, his time behind bars hasn't been all bad — in 2015 he signed up for an inmate dating website called Canadian Inmates Connect.
+The outlet confirmed that in 2015, Magnotta had signed up for an inmate dating website called Canadian Inmates Connect.

-In 2017, the Montreal Gazette reported that Magnotta would be getting married to a fellow inmate, Anthony Jolin.
+In 2017, the Montreal Gazette reported that Magnotta was marrying fellow inmate, Anthony Jolin.

-The pair tied the knot on June 26, with Magnotta's mom, Anna Yourkin as his witness.
+The pair tied the knot on June 26, 2017, with Magnotta's mom, Anna Yourkin, as their witness.